We greatly appreciate the meaningful contributions of the following individuals.

 Born and raised in Denver, Arlene Hirschfeld has been making significant and enduring contributions to the community for 35 years.
 After working as a teacher at Abraham Lincoln High School, Hirschfeld made a career of working nearly full-time for various causes.
 She has volunteered for nonprofits including the Allied Jewish Federation – now JEWISHcolorado – (where she served as the third female president in the organization’s 57-year history), the Denver Art Museum, Rose Community Foundation (where she was the first female board chair), and The Women’s Foundation of Colorado.
 Hirschfeld currently serves on the boards of the Children’s Diabetes Foundation and the Denver Art Museum.
 She is a member of Rose Community Foundation’s Philanthropic Services Committees.
 She is also an honorary trustee of Women’s Foundation of Colorado.
 Her belief in the importance of volunteerism to enhance the quality of life of individuals and the community has fueled her work.

-John Ikard, former CEO of FirstBank, is an active community leader who currently serves as the chairman of Colorado Concern.
-John started with FirstBank in 1981 and was elected president and CEO of FirstBank Holding Company in 1999.
+John Ikard was elected president and CEO of FirstBank Holding Company in 1999.
 In early 2017, after 35 years with the company, the last 17 years as CEO, Ikard stepped down as CEO but continues to serve on the FirstBank Board of Directors.
-John also served as past chairman of the Denver Metro Chamber of Commerce, Denver Area Boy Scout Council and Denver Economic Development Corporation.
+He also is the chairman of Colorado Concern.
+John served as past chairman of the Denver Metro Chamber of Commerce, Denver Area Boy Scout Council and Denver Economic Development Corporation.